 Invasive species can be transported to new locations in various ways.
 While the insect can walk, jump, or fly short distances, its long-distance spread is facilitated by people who move infested material or items containing egg masses.
 Spotted lanternflies are easiest to spot at dusk or at night as they migrate up and down the trunk of the plant.
 If you find an insect that you suspect is the spotted lanternfly, please take a specimen or a photo and contact our Extension offices to have its identity confirmed.

-One way to prevent the spread of this insect within New York State is to limit the spread of Tree of Heaven which is also an invasive species.
+Another way to prevent the spread of this insect within New York State is to limit the spread of Tree of Heaven which is also an invasive species.
 Young seedlings may be pulled or dug up, taking care to remove all roots and fragments, preferably when soil is moist.
 Chemical controls work best during late winter/early spring and in summer.
 The cut stump method is useful in areas where the trees need to be removed from the site and will be cut as part of the process.
 The hack-and-squirt or injection method is also effective and minimizes sprouting and suckering when applied during the summer.

 Pennsylvania Department of Agriculture Fact Sheet